vikkyak/Normalization-of-RNA-seq-data/README.md

 # Normalization of RNA-Seq Data with Adaptive Trimmed Mean
-# EdgeR package help have been taken
+# edgeR package help have been taken for the implementation